 In the growing season, warm daytime temperatures plummet when fog regularly intrudes from the Petaluma Gap to the south, and the Russian River to the west.
 The northern border marks the point where the fog frequently sticks around a while longer in the morning, while Alexander Valley is already heating up.

 In the late afternoon, a fog bank can often be seen hovering above the appellation's border in the hills west of Sebastopol.
 (When attenting a summer barbecue in the Russian River Valley, one is well advised to bring a sweater.)
 The Green Valley of the Russian River Valley AVA is nested within the Russian River Valley.
 The eastern border arbitrarily runs through downtown Santa Rosa, two miles from the Bennett Valley AVA, which is actually considered by some to be colder still.

-Easily spotted from U.S. 101, Kendall-Jackson Wine Estates and Garden provides an orientation to the area.
+Easily spotted from U.S. 101, Kendall-Jackson Wine Estate & Gardens provides an orientation to the area.
 Further on, neighbors Rodney Strong and J Vineyards offer popular Pinot, Cab, and sparkling wine.
-Legendary Rochioli Vineyards is happy to pour their Estate Pinot Noir, but you’ll have to get on “the list” for their West Block.
+Legendary Rochioli Vineyards is happy to pour their Estate Pinot Noir, but you'll have to get on 'the list' for their West Block.
 With origins dating back to the 1890s, Russian River Vineyards boasts a historic building and an onsite restaurant that serves dinner (by reservation only) on Friday and Saturday nights.

 New on the scene, VML is producing memorable wines; Martinelli is home to memorably named, old-vine Jackass Hill Zinfandel.
 In a clearing of the redwood forest along the Russian River, historic Korbel Champagne Cellars presides over a picturesque scene.